Set-Rationalizable Choice and Self-Stability: Self-Stability

-The intuition underlying stable sets is that there should be no reason to restrict the selection by excluding some alternative from it and, secondly, there should be an argument against each proposal to include an outside alternative into the selection.
+The intuition underlying this formulation is that there should be no reason to restrict the selection by excluding some alternative from it and, secondly, there should be an argument against each proposal to include an outside alternative into the selection.

 For some choice functions~$S$, a unique inclusion-minimal $S$-stable set generally exists.
 If that is the case, we use~$\widehat S$ to denote the choice function that returns the unique minimal $S$-stable set in each feasible set and say that $\widehat S$ is \emph{well-defined}.
-Within the setting of social choice, a prominent example is \citeauthor{Dutt88a}'s \emph{minimal covering set $\mc$}~\citep{Dutt88a,DuLa99a}, which is defined as the unique minimal stable set with respect to the uncovered set~$\uc$, \ie $\mc=\widehat\uc$.
+Within the setting of social choice, a prominent example is \citeauthor{Dutt88a}'s \emph{minimal covering set $\mc$}~\citep{Dutt88a,DuLa99a}, which is defined as $\mc=\widehat\uc$, where $\uc$ is the uncovered set \citep{Fish77a,Mill80a}.
 Proving that a choice function~$\widehat S$ is well-defined frequently turns out to be highly non-trivial~\citep{Bran08a}.

 We find that there is a close connection between~$\widehat\gamma$ and minimal $S$-stable sets. \begin{lemma} Let $S$ be a choice function such that $\widehat S$ is well-defined.
 Then $\widehat S$ satisfies~$\widehat\gamma$. \end{lemma} \begin{proof} Consider arbitrary feasible sets~$A,B,X$ and assume that $\widehat S(A)=\widehat S(B)=X$.
 Trivially, as~$X$ is internally $S$-stable in~$A$, so is~$X$ in~$A\cup B$.
 To appreciate that~$X$ is also externally $S$-stable in~$A\cup B$, consider an arbitrary~$x\in(A\cup B)\setminus X$.
 Then, $x\in A\setminus X$ or $x\in B\setminus X$.
-In either case, $S(X\cup\set{x})=X$, by external $S$-stability of~$X$ in~$A$ if the former, and by external $S$-stability of~$X$ in~$b$ if the latter.
-Also observe that any subset of~$X$ that is $S$-stable in~$A\cup B$, would also have been $S$-stable in both~$A$ and~$B$.
+In either case, $x\notin S(X\cup\set{x})$, by external $S$-stability of~$X$ in~$A$ if the former, and by external $S$-stability of~$X$ in~$B$ if the latter.
+Also observe that any subset of~$X$ that is $S$-stable in~$A\cup B$ would also have been $S$-stable in both~$A$ and~$B$.
 Hence,~$X$ is minimal $S$-stable in~$A\cup B$.
 Having assumed that~$\widehat S$ is well-defined, we may conclude that~$\widehat S(A\cup B)=X$. \end{proof}

+We now introduce the notion of self-stability.
+A choice function~$S$ is said to be {self-stable} if for each feasible set $A$, $S(A)$ is the unique (minimal) $S$-stable set in~$A$. \begin{definition} A choice function~$S$ is \emph{self-stable} if $\widehat S$ is well-defined and $S=\widehat S$. \end{definition}